Connic

 Why teams choose Connic

 YAML for config, Python for tools.
-No chains, runnables, LCEL, or complex abstractions to learn.
+No chains, runnables, or LCEL to learn before you ship.

 The Bottom Line

-Both are great tools for different needs.
-Here's when each makes sense.
+Both are strong tools for different jobs.
+Here's how to choose.

 Use Connic when